Urs Dietschi: Provenance and early years

 Urs Dietschi was born into a well-established family in Olten (SO), a prosperous mid-sized town with a mixed economy on the western fringes of Middle Switzerland, in which he grew up.
-The lawyer-politician Dr. Hugo Dietschi (1864-1955) was his father.
-His grandfather, Prof. Peter Dietschi (1830-1907) - another politician), had founded the regional newspaper Oltner Tagblatt back in 1869.
+The lawyer-politician Dr. Hugo Dietschi (1864–1955) was his father.
+His grandfather, Prof. Peter Dietschi (1830–1907) - another politician), had founded the regional newspaper Oltner Tagblatt back in 1869.
 There was a family tradition of careful scholarship, humanitarian values and an open-mindedness when it came to cultural and social values which provided context for Dietschi's upbringing.
 He commenced his schooling in Olten and then moved on to the "Kantonsschule" (secondary school) in Solothurn, twenty minutes to the west by train, and an institution which over the years produced a number of notable politicians from Solothurn.
 On leaving school he enrolled successively at the universities of Heidelberg, Berlin and Bern to study Jurisprudence.
 He was still only 24 when he received his doctorate from the University of Bern.
 His doctoral dissertation concerned "The People's Veto in Switzerland".
 It was, in the view of one admiring commentator, a particularly appropriate topic for a young man from Olten, firmly grounded in the liberal 1830s traditions and beliefs.
 A core belief in the rights of the Swiss people and the central importance of the referendum in politics would shape his entire political life.

 After 1925 he was able to travel extensively, spending time in Paris and London.
-These were years of intensifying political polarisation across Europe, which was intensified by the economic hardship and surging unemployment that followed the Wall Street crash.
+These were years of intensifying political polarisation across Europe, which was intensified by the Great Depression's economic hardship and surging unemployment that followed the Wall Street crash.
 The effects were felt in London, Paris and, especially, in Berlin, while south of Ticino, Italy had switched to what became an anti-democratic fascist political system as early as 1922.
 Dietschi was never drawn to the illusory simplistic "solutions" of the demagogues and populists..

 Dietschi embarked on his professional career in 1928, working as a layer-notary in Solothurn.
 Later that same year he accepted a cantonal-level government position as a "legal secretary" to the Department for the military, police, justice and public instruction.
 Although he worked in the department for little more than a year, his political education was greatly developed.
 His departmental boss was the distinguished liberal jurist-politician Dr. Robert Schöpfer, from whom he learned the discipline and systematic approach necessary for effective administration work.
 His political liberalism was hardened.
 Schöpfer became a longstanding mentor, and a valuable counterweight to the sometimes headstrong approach that Dietschi and other younger liberal activists would sometimes adopt in reaction to the political extremism overflowing onto the streets of Germany, Italy and Austria, and by which politics in Switzerland could not remain untouched.
 In 1929 Dietschi's professional focus switched again: between 1929 and 1937 he is described as a lawyer based in Olten, although by this time his energies were increasingly taken up by his political career.